anmorshead/FavouriteCarsReactApp/README.md

 # My FullStack App

-This repository will contain your FullStack application which you will build over the course of the entire semester.
+This repository contains a React/Vite project I worked on over the Fall2024 semester in my FullStack programming course.
+It is hosted at https://w0232209-fullstack.onrender.com/
+It uses a MERN stack.